It’s no longer IQ vs EQ— it’s both.

 Classrooms and other academic environments easily lean into engaging IQ, but are we developing pathways to EQ for students as well?
 The reasons to do more are intriguing and the opportunities are endless.

-Why does Higher Ed need to focus on EQ?
+Why does Higher Education need to focus on Emotional Intelligence?

 Emotional intelligence is “concerned with the ability to perceive, understand and manage emotion, both in ourselves and others.”
 It covers five main areas: self-awareness, emotional control, self-motivation, empathy, and relationship skills.